Continuous transition and gapless roton inside fractional quantum anomalous Hall states

+From these results, we have confirmed that this continuous FQAH-FQAHS transition is indeed due to the condensation of magnetoroton mode that goes soft and closes the neutral gap at $(\pi,0)$.
+Besides, the charge gap that protects the incompressibility of the FQAH liquid never closes across this continuous transition, such that the fractional Hall conductivity remains across the transition.
+This intriguing scenario is exactly described by the generic scheme (Fig.\ref{fig_fig1}) of obtaining FQAH+CDW states.

-{\it Discussions.---} In summary, we find a direct transition from a $C=2/3$ FQAH state to a $C=2/3$ FQAHS state, which provides distinct perspectives in the interplay of topological order and symmetry-broken order, including both their transition and coexistence.
-The Chern number of the FQAHS state cannot be explained by the mean-field band folding, and the smectic charge order is stablized from a perturbation which does not destropy or change the topological order.
-This example shows in general that $\sigma_{xy}= \nu C_\mathrm{band}$ does not exclude the possibility of the coexisting CDW order in FQAH states, therefore in experiments, whether there exists coexisting CDW cannot be simply decided by the relation between the quantized Hall conductance and filling, but needs further experimental detection of the charge order as well.
+{\it Experimental implications.---} The experimental observations of FQAH states in quantum moir\'e materials have been intensively reported~\cite{Cai2023_signature_fqah_mote2, Park2023_observation_fqah_mote2,Zeng2023_thermo_evidence_fqah_mote2,Xu2023_Observation_FQAH_tMote2,Lu2024_FQAH_multilayer_graphene}.
+However, one overlooked characteristics is that $\sigma_{xy}=\nu \ C_\mathrm{band}$ does not exclude the possibility of the coexisting CDW order or the potential anisotropic transport in FQAH states, as a generic case pointed out here.
+Therefore in experiments, whether there exists coexisting orders with FQAH states cannot be simply decided by the relation between the quantized Hall conductance and filling, but needs further experimental detection of the charge order from other probes such as scanning tunneling spectroscopy.

-While the charge order of this FQAHS case is a 1D smectic order, whether there exists a FQAHC state, whose 2D crystal order could be introduced as a perturbation and does not change the the original topological order, together with possible criticality analysis of either case, would be an interesting direction for future exploration.
-Moreover, across the FQAH-FQAHS transition, the charge excitation remains gapped and almost constant, which is unique and has not been reported in both FQH and FQAH literatures.
-Finally, our results conclude that the roton condensation in FQAH states can in general lead to two consequences: a compressible CDW metal state with closing charge gap~\cite{LHY2024_roton_transition}, or an insulating FQAH+CDW state with charge gap not closing at critical point, as reported in this work.
+As the origin of magnetoroton mode is in close analogue to the roton in superfluid~\cite{GMP1986_magneto_roton}, we could further extend the analogy to the supersolids and FQ(A)H+CDW states.
+In the BECs, the supersolids from the softening of the rotons in superfluids have been widely studied.
+Such realizations have been reported in ultracold atomic systems for spin-orbit-coupled BECs~\cite{Li2017_supersolid_spinorbit} and BECs coupled to crossed optical cavities~\cite{Leonard2017_supersolid_gas_coupled}, where the periodic modulation is induced by periodic optical potentials.
+The rotons could also be softened by tuning the s-wave scattering length in continuous dipolar gas systems~\cite{Tanzi2019_supersolid_roton, Bottcher2019_supersolid_roton, Chomaz2019_supersolid_roton, Zhang2019_supersolid_critical, Alana2023_supersolid_roton}, and by tuning the cavity-mediated long-range interactions in discrete optical lattices~\cite{Mottl2012_roton_cavity,Landig2016_supersolid_longrange_cavity}.